TDManning/romcomSite/README.md

 ### Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)

+The application that Terra and Robert built is a random romance novel cover generator, it is also dynamic enough to take in user input images and their corresponding title/descriptors in order to generate a book cover of their own.

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)